KFBC

 KFBC (1240 AM) is an American sports formatted radio station based in Cheyenne, Wyoming and targets the entire market.
-The station is a full time affiliate of CBS Sports Radio as well as the flagship station of the Cowboy State News Network.
+The station is a full time affiliate of Infinity Sports Network as well as the flagship station of the Cowboy State News Network.
 Additionally, KFBC is a part-time affiliate of the Denver Broncos and Colorado Rockies radio networks (both through KOA) as well as the Wyoming Cowboys.

 Signal

 KFBC puts out a continuous 700 watts of non-directional power which provides local coverage to Cheyenne and the surrounding area, while it can be marginally heard in Western Nebraska, Northern Colorado (even Fort Collins), and some of South-east Wyoming.
 KFBC is unusual in the fact that Class C stations are normally 1,000 watts, such as KRAL.
 The station is on one of six shared-local frequencies (the others are 1230, 1340, 1400, 1450, and 1490), informally referred to as the "graveyard" frequencies, because of the excessive number of stations.
 Because of this, the skywave (night-time) signal mixes with several others, thus limiting its usefulness to its groundwave signal.
 However, a skilled operator with a very directional antenna may separate it from the rest, upwards of 300 miles.

-To provide another option, as well as to take advantage of AM Revitalization, KFBC signed on translator K248CZ, (97.5 FM) located Downtown at 250 watts, just a few miles away from the KFBC tower.
+To provide another option, as well as to take advantage of AM Revitalization, KFBC signed on translator K248CZ (97.5 FM), located Downtown at 250 watts, just a few miles away from the KFBC tower.
 This signal provides a local grade signal to the city itself, and depending on the conditions, can extend to the Nebraska Panhandle, much like its parent station.
 This is more likely to happen at night or when there is more humidity in the air.
 In general, the translator copies everything from the KFBC broadcast; it even broadcasts in mono, a rarity for modern-day FM translators, although still the standard for some AM stations.

 History

 KFBC is the oldest surviving radio station in Cheyenne.
 It was founded in December 1940 by Tracy McCracken, publisher of the Wyoming State Tribune and Wyoming Eagle (since merged as the Wyoming Tribune Eagle).
+Records indicate it was originally located on 1450.